Vallam kali: History

 In Kerala, during an early 13th-century war between the feudal kingdoms of Kayamkulam and Chembakassery, King Devanarayana of Chembakassery commissioned the construction of a war boat named Chundan Vallam and tasked a famous carpenter of the day with the responsibility of creating it.
 Hence, the technical methods for creating these snake boats are around 8 centuries old.
 Of the snake boats still in use today, the Parthasarathi Chundan is the oldest model.
 For the past 400 years, the chundan vallam and other boat types started being used for vallam kali, held along many of the lakes of Kerala.

 Vallam Kali was performed as a religious ritual to honor past Hindu kings and gods that dwell among the coastal temples.
 For example, the Aranmula Uthrattathi Boat Race, which is celebrated as a ritual to honor Lord Parthasarathy, is connected to the Aranmula Parthasarathy Temple.
 Due to their synchronicity with the Onam festival, they are also used to honor the legendary King Mahabali.
 But in the modern era, the transition from a local tradition to a state-recognized sport began in 1952, when former Prime Minister of India Jawaharlal Nehru visited Kerala and witnessed a boat race at the Punnamada Lake near Alappuzha.
 Captivated by the boats and the races, he decided to jump on one of the boats himself, avoiding his security.
 Later on that year, he decided to donate a silver trophy, which in turn became the prize for the Nehru Trophy Boat Race, one of the most famous vallam kali competitions.

 Globalization

-In 2019, Kerala tourism minister Kadakampally Surendran announced the establishment of a special purpose vehicle (SPV) to globally telecast the IPL-inspired Champions Boat League as an annual event, with the intention of generating revenue and tourist attraction through advertisements and sponsorships.
+In 2019, Kerala tourism minister Kadakampally Surendran announced the establishment of a special purpose vehicle (SPV) to telecast the IPL-inspired Champions Boat League as an annual event globally, with the intention of generating revenue and tourist attraction through advertisements and sponsorships.
 Today, these races draw thousands of spectators from across Kerala, the rest of India, and abroad.
 Due to its connection with Onam, local schools often close, allowing children to join in the celebrations and watch the competitions.
 Not all vallam kali is competition-oriented however, with other races, like the Aranmula Uthrattathi Boat Race, still retaining their ritual aspects.